 3. Refuse admission to the auditorium of latecomers or delay entry until a suitable break or interval in the performance/event.

 4. Cancel or abandon a performance/event for reasons beyond its control without notice and without being liable to pay any person any compensation or damage whatsoever other than at the management’s discretion a possible percentage or maximum refund to the ticket holder of the value of the ticket.

 Audience members who leave the auditorium once the performance has started may be asked to wait in the foyer until an appropriate moment in the performance to re-admit them.
+This may not be always be possible.
 Re-admittance may be refused if there is no appropriate moment or admittance will cause disruption.
 No refund or exchange will be offered.

 Smoking is prohibited within all buildings.

 The use of photographic or recording equipment is not allowed within the building.

 Customers should not bring large bags or bulky items with them to the Royal Court.
 Due to Covid-19 restrictions we are unable to operate a cloakroom at this time.

 The Royal Court cannot permit glassware to be brought into the auditorium.
 Plastic cups are provided at the bars.

 Mobile phones, pagers, watches and other portable electrical devices must be silenced, including vibration functions, before entering the auditorium.

 Strobe lighting, smoke effects and gunshots are sometimes used in productions.
 Signs will be displayed informing you of this in advance.